ChristoGrab/Travel-Inn/README.md

 ![Landing Page](./frontend/src/assets/Landing-Page.png)

+From the landing page, you can see a display of all the listings currently on the site.

 A Demo User button has been included so all features can be tested without having to sign up.

-## Contact Me

 ## Contact Me